cvxtct/load-test/README.md

 ## Motivation

-I’ve always wanted to build my own load-testing tool — something that fits exactly how I think and work.
+I’ve always wanted a tailored tool that I can spin up within moments — one that provides clear, meaningful insights into application and system performance over time.

 `rstress` is both a practical tool and a learning journey, a personal playground to explore async concurrency, performance measurement, and Rust itself.
-But it quickly proved its value in practice: I’ve already applied it successfully several times in real-world load scenarios, and those results gave the momentum to evolve it into a more complete MVP.

 ## Planned Improvements